 Sorbitol is an artificial sweetener, very similar in appearance and with similar physical characteristics to both sucrose and dextrose sugars.
 However, unlike the sugars, Sorbitol is not a carbohydrate.
 Rather, Sorbitol is a hexahydric alcohol, or an "alcohol sugar".
 The chemical formula is C6H14O6, which is similar to dextrose, except with 2 additional hydrogens atoms.
 Although sorbitol occurs in nature, it is manufactured commercially by the reduction of glucose (dextrose).
 Some other names for Sorbitol are:

-Sorbitol is widely used in industry, in particular, in the manufacture of processed items such as confections, toothpaste, candy and syrups.
+Sorbitol is widely used in industry, in particular, in the manufacture of processed items such as confections, toothpaste, chewing gum, candy and syrups.
 It is also used as a sweetener for diabetics.
 The nonvolatile, plasticizing properties of Sorbitol are exploited to impart texture to tissue paper, paper napkins, and wax papers.
 Sorbitol also imparts body and texture to frozen desserts.

 Sorbitol has one very odd property.
 When Sorbitol powder is melted, then allowed to cool, it does not harden immediately.
 Rather, it forms a transparent mass that is fairly soft and may be cut with a knife.
 If pulled, it stretches in the form of long strands.
 After two or three days, the surface hardens, but the inside remains soft.
 After 5 days, the mass completely hardens and attains a brittle nature.
 Interestingly, the material in this "cured" state is non-hygroscopic, at least at moderate humidity levels.
 Sorbitol-based propellant seems to cure sooner, requiring only two or three days to completely harden.